nmaguiar/openaf-docs/docs/concepts/OpenAF-nLinq.md

 # $from

 There are several "helpers" in OpenAF to help to "query" array of maps that help to make code cleaner.
+OpenAF extends JavaScript with $from(), a powerful helper for working with arrays (especially arrays of maps).
+It simplifies filtering, sorting, grouping, and transforming — much like a blend of SQL and LINQ.
 For a complete list (like JMESPath) see on the end of this document. [_nLinq_](https://github.com/nmaguiar/nLinq) is currently the most use one.

 Quick examples: